JonKing93/pfdf/docs/guide/rasters/preprocess.rst

 ------
 Use the :ref:`buffer <pfdf.raster.Raster.buffer>` command to add NoData pixels to the edges of a raster for a specified distance::

+    # Create a Raster from a fire perimeter
     >>> perimeter = Raster.from_polygons('perimeter.shp')
     >>> perimeter.resolution
     (10, 10)
     >>> perimeter.shape
     (3000, 2500)

+    # Buffer the perimeter by 1000 units
     >>> perimeter.buffer(distance=1000)
     >>> perimeter.shape
     (3200, 2700)

 Note that buffering distance is interpreted in the units of the transform.
 Use the ``pixels`` option to specify the buffer in pixels instead::

+    # Buffer the perimeter by 5 pixels
     >>> perimeter.shape
     (3000, 2500)
     >>> perimeter.buffer(distance=5, pixels=True)